-Stable and strong dental bridges from an experienced Florida dentist can last up to fifteen years.
+Stable and strong dental bridges from an experienced Florida dentist can last up to 15 years.
 That’s one of the most significant pros.
-Some other ones include:
+Some other pros and cons of dental bridges include:

 - Speed: Dental bridges usually require only two office visits.
-Furthermore, there is no surgical recovery and there are no significant lifestyle restrictions before or after the procedure.
+Also there’s no recovery time or significant lifestyle restrictions.

 - Price: Dental implants are usually the best solution in these cases.
 However, as mentioned above, the procedure is highly invasive and rather costly.
 Especially since dental bridges often last more than a decade, they are quite cost-effective.

-- Aesthetics: Many Floridians get dental bridges even if they are not missing teeth.
-The bridges usually make your smile much fuller and give your mouth the natural, contoured shape it may be missing.
+- Aesthetics: Many Floridians get dental bridges if they are missing teeth.
+The bridges usually make your smile much fuller and give your mouth the natural, contoured shape it has been missing.

 There are also some cons.
 Some dental bridges can be difficult to clean.
 Moreover, there is a slight risk of nerve damage to the worked-on or nearby teeth.
 If these cons are a significant problem, there may be alternatives available.
-For example, the dentist mounts innovative mini-implants with small screws instead of titanium posts.
+For example, your dentist may mount mini-implants with small screws instead of titanium posts.
 The result is often a dental implant-looking mouth at a fraction of the cost.

 If you have just one or two missing or damaged teeth, a dental bridge may be the solution you’re looking for.
-To make your mouth healthier and get your smile back, contact Best Dental Associates today.
+To make your mouth healthier and get your smile back, contact Dr. Stone today.
 We offer convenient dental financing.